Akua Reindorf: Career

+As a commissioner of the Equality and Human Rights commission, Reindorf has spoken about the need to ensure that services are designated as single-sex if they meet conditions set out in the Equality Act and about discrimination against disabled applicant for benefits.
+She has warned against expanding the definition of a woman because she believes it causes problems for the rights of women and LGB people.
+In reference to the Supreme Court ruling of 2025 in support of For Women Scotland, she believes the law is complex but the ruling is clear.
+She has raised concerns that people have been lied to about trans rights, and that Stonewall has given bad advice to organisations.
+Reindorf has said that she and Baroness Falkner had been appointed to the EHRC to overhaul the approach to Sex and Gender.

-Reindorf has worked with Sex Matters intervening at the Court of Appeal in Higgs v Farmor’s School, LGB Alliance in their challenge brought by Mermaids, and for James Esses, in his Employment Tribunal claim against the Metanoia Institute and the UK Council for Psychotherapy.
-Reindorf championed Julie Bindel in her case against Nottingham City Council after its library service cancelled a talk she was due to give on violence against women and girls and Almut Gadow in her claim for philosophical belief discrimination against the Open University.
+Reindorf has worked with Sex Matters, intervening at the Court of Appeal in Higgs v Farmor's School.
+She represented LGB Alliance in their challenge brought by the charity Mermaids, and for James Esses, in his Employment tribunal claim against the Metanoia Institute and the UK Council for Psychotherapy.
+Reindorf championed writer Julie Bindel in her case against Nottingham City Council after its library service cancelled a talk she was due to give on violence against women and girls and Almut Gadow in her claim for philosophical belief discrimination against the Open University.